moose-in-australia/aws-aiml-resource-collection/README.md

 #### Security Blog

+\[Blog, 06/22\] **Secure Amazon SageMaker Studio presigned URLs Part 1: Foundational infrastructure** ([**Part 1**](https://aws.amazon.com/blogs/machine-learning/secure-amazon-sagemaker-studio-presigned-urls-part-1-foundational-infrastructure/)) ([**Part 2**](https://aws.amazon.com/blogs/machine-learning/secure-amazon-sagemaker-studio-presigned-urls-part-2-private-api-with-jwt-authentication/))
+You can access Amazon SageMaker Studio notebooks from the Amazon SageMaker console via AWS Identity and Access Management (IAM) authenticated federation from your identity provider (IdP), such as Okta.
+When a Studio user opens the notebook link, Studio validates the federated user’s IAM policy to authorize access, and generates and resolves the presigned URL for the user.
+These posts describe how to secure these presigned URLs.

 \[Blog, 06/22\] [**Amazon SageMaker Notebook Instances now support configuring and restricting IMDS versions**](https://aws.amazon.com/blogs/machine-learning/amazon-sagemaker-notebook-instances-now-support-configuring-and-restricting-imds-versions/)
 In this post, we show you how to configure your SageMaker notebooks with IMDSv2 only support.
 We also share the support plan for IMDSv1, and how you can enforce IMDSv2 on your notebooks.